2014: By far the highest volume ever recorded

 The total worldwide stock of operational industrial robots at the end of 2014 increased by 11% to about 1.5 million units.
 Since 2010, the stock has been increasing considerably.

 In 2014, the sales value increased by 13% to a new peak at US$10.7 billion.
 It should be noted that the figures cited above generally do not include the cost of software, peripherals and systems engineering.
 Including the mentioned costs might result in the actual robotic systems? market value to be about three times as high.
 The worldwide market value for robot systems in 2014 is therefore estimated to be US$32 billion.

 When comparing the distribution of multipurpose industrial robots in various countries, the robot stock, expressed in the total number of units, can sometimes be a misleading measure.
 In order to take into account the differences in the size of the manufacturing industry in various countries, it is preferable to use a measure of robot density.
 One such measure of robot density is the number of multipurpose industrial robots per 10,000 persons employed in manufacturing industry or in the automotive industry or in the "general industry" (which is all industries excluding the automotive industry).

-The overall conclusion indicates that in almost all the surveyed countries, not only the potential for robot installations in the non-automotive industries is still tremendous, but it is also considerably high in the automotive industry among the emerging markets and in some traditional markets as well.
-This is mostly due to the necessary modernization and retooling guarantee continued robot investments in already highly automated countries as well.
+The overall conclusion indicates that in almost all the surveyed countries, the potential for robot installations in the general industry is still tremendous.
+It is also considerably high in the automotive industry among the emerging markets and in some traditional markets as well.
+Continued necessary modernization and retooling guarantee continued robot investments in already highly automated countries as well.
 Relocation of productions may result in declining investments in the relevant country.
 However, robot investments will be shifted to the new production base in another country.